alphard-liu/Learning_SQL/SQLZOO/Answer.md

 SELECT winner, yr, subject
 FROM nobel
 WHERE winner LIKE 'Sir%'
+ORDER BY yr DESC, winner
 ```

-14. Chemistry and Physics last
+### 14. Chemistry and Physics last

 The expression subject IN **('Chemistry','Physics')** can be used as a value - it will be 0 or 1.